Locations:

 The Oncology Institute also plans to increase the availability of genetic testing to inform and personalize cancer treatment in the Middle East.

-“We’ve gained a lot of knowledge about the genetic causes of cancer, but patients in this region have historically been underrepresented in those studies,” Dr. Grobmyer says.
+“We’ve gained a lot of knowledge about the genetic causes of cancer, but patients in this region have historically been less represented in those studies,” Dr. Grobmyer says.
 “We want to understand if genetic associations with certain cancers apply here, or whether we have different issues to deal with in terms of addressing cancer prevention and treatment relative to our patient populations.
 Based on our experience, the region seems to have an increased incidence of thyroid cancer that we really don’t understand.
 We’re starting some studies to examine possible genetic markers.
 There may also be environmental factors.
 It’s our mission to address the specific cancer issues of people in the Gulf region.”

 Clinical trials and research